 Day 2: This was definitely a day that tested our navigational skills.
 We continued driving through Chicken Corners toward Lockheart Basin.
 Linking up to Lockheart Basin was a challenge and we ended up going in the wrong direction many times.

-One of our attempts ended us up in a box canyon.
+One of our attempts ended us up in a box canyon in Canyonlands.
 Another time we got turned around and had to go back up an obstacle to get on the right trail.
 Time and time again, Justin got us back on the right path.
 He became our chief navigator, he’s got the best head for it.

 For the average overlander, this would be advanced wheeling.
 To the average Jeeper or someone used to Moab, this is fairly easy stuff, considering how aggressive Moab can quickly become.
 That climb, working our way up and around the canyon in a loose loop, was a lot of fun.
 We had lunch at the top of Lockheart Canyon, then went on to Lockheart Basin.